vyomasystems-lab/challenges-inderjit303/README.md

 ```

 ## Test Scenario **(Level 1 Design 1)**
-31 cocotb tests are created for testing all states of input and monitoring outputs.
-This make sure that all the inputs are compared with expected output and DUT output.
+Cocotb tests are created for testing all states of input and monitoring outputs purposes.
+This makes sure that all the inputs are compared with expected output and DUT output.

 The following cases reveals incorrect outputs for 2 such inputs cases:
 Case 1: